ohmyshake/programming-tutorial/book/intro.md

 # Introduction ✨

-Welcome to **Seismology Notebook**.
+Welcome to **CodeNote**.
 The notebook is mainly about my experience and gain in learning seismology, which can be regarded as my scientific notes, and I will be very glad if it is helpful for your researches too.
 Enjoy 👋

 ```{margin} About Author
 I'm [**Fu Yin**](https://yinfu.info/), a geophysics graduate student at Rice University.